The Princess Bride

 In this enchantingly cracked fairy tale, the beautiful Princess Buttercup and the dashing Westley must overcome staggering odds to find happiness amid six-fingered swordsmen, murderous princes, Sicilians and rodents of unusual size.
 But even death can't stop these true lovebirds from triumphing.

-The Princess Bride owns Inconceivable!
-Rob Reiner's Golden Age.
-A Few Good Men is the usual final opponent, and at 86% it's not much of a contest.
+The Princess Bride owns Quote-Off: The Most Quotable Movie of All Time.
+Monty Python and the Holy Grail is the usual final opponent, and at 85% it's not much of a contest.

 #1